 What is a Speedball Overdose and Why is It a Risk?

 Are speedballs dangerous?
+As already discussed, the answer if clearly “yes.”
 Both cocaine and heroin are powerful chemicals.
 They each have opposite effects on your nervous system.
 Speedballs have a significant overdose and health risk because of how each drug affects your body and how long they last.

 Cocaine is shorter-acting than heroin.
 When cocaine and heroin are both affecting your nervous system, the cocaine rush can counteract heroin’s effects.
 After the cocaine wears off, heroin effects continue.
 Heroin depresses breathing and heart functioning.
 An overdose occurs when you stop breathing and your heart stops beating.